 From India, Kolkata

-Trainees are not entitled for Bonus, PF and Minimum wages.
+Trainees are not entitled to Bonus, PF, and Minimum wages.

-Supreme Court and also many High Courts and PF Appellate Tribunal have very clearly held that Trainees / Apprentices are excluded from the definition of " employee " for PF benefit as per Section 2 (f) of the EPF & MP Act 1952 (pl go through the attachments).
+The Supreme Court, many High Courts, and the PF Appellate Tribunal have clearly held that Trainees/Apprentices are excluded from the definition of "employee" for PF benefits as per Section 2 (f) of the EPF & MP Act, 1952 (please go through the attachments).

-Trainees / Apprentices are only paid consolidated stipend and only very few State Govts have notified Minimum wages for Apprentices also.
-Unless there is specific notification for payment of minimum wages for Apprentices by the appropriate Govt, Trainees / Apprentices need not be paid minimum wages.
+Trainees/Apprentices are only paid a consolidated stipend, and only very few State Governments have notified Minimum wages for Apprentices as well.
+Unless there is a specific notification for the payment of minimum wages for Apprentices by the appropriate Government, Trainees/Apprentices need not be paid minimum wages.

 From India, Bangalore